All Episodes

 It's not some fringe outfit.

-This is relativity media.
+This is Relativity Media.

-They're they're they're they're mainstream Hollywood production house.
+They're mainstream Hollywood production house.

-Uh they actually did want to do a training film uh using real seals, and that that spawned the idea of a movie, but it's a it's it's a fictional story.
+They actually did want to do a training film using real seals, and that spawned the idea of a movie.

-It's like any other action adventure movie.
+This is like any other action-adventure movie.

 There's nothing propaganda about it.